What Are Lab-Created Gemstones?

-Being able to recognize lab-created gemstones from natural gemstones will not only make it impossible for an unscrupulous jeweler to take advantage of you, but it will also ensure that you can make a conscientious choice between lab-created or natural gemstones.
+Being able to differentiate lab-created gemstones from natural gemstones will not only make it impossible for an unscrupulous jeweler to take advantage of you, but it will also ensure that you can make a conscientious choice between lab-created and natural gemstones.

 There is nothing wrong with purchasing lab-created gemstones as long as the fact is disclosed to you and you make the purchase knowingly.

-A lab-created ruby or lab-created sapphire has the exact chemical composition as a natural ruby or natural sapphire harvested from a traditional mine.
-They should not be confused with man-made gemstones which are synthetic and of course not real gemstones.
+A lab-created ruby or sapphire has the exact chemical composition as a natural ruby or sapphire harvested from a traditional mine.
+They should not be confused with man-made gemstones, which are synthetic and, of course, not real gemstones.

 - Lab-created gemstones have no inclusions.